Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Empirical application and results

-Five proposed MLP models are implemented as the function form of the factor pricing model.
-They are compared with 6 benchmark models, which are Ordinary Least Squares (OLS), Partial Least Squares (PLS), Principal Component Regression (PCR) and GKX2020 with 3, 4, and 5 hidden layers, respectively.
-The model structures of the main models and GKX2020 models are shown in Table~\ref{tab:mlp_architecture}.
-The inputs are 182 selected firm characteristics-sorted portfolio factors, and the output is the excess return series of a single stock.
+The model structures of the main models and GKX2020 MLP models are shown in Table~\ref{tab:mlp_architecture}.
+The input factors are 182 selected firm characteristics-sorted portfolio factors, and the output is the excess return series of individual stocks.
 Thus, the input dimension is 182, and the output dimension is one.
 The benchmark models of PLS and PCA with a hyperparameter of 0.95 indicate the components explain 95\% of the variance from the original features. \\